 About

-Dr. Zeitlin-Wu has designed and taught a wide range of courses, from “TV After TV” and “Digital Aesthetics” to “Film and Media Theory” and “Taste: The Senses on Screen,” a class about food media.
-At UC Berkeley, where she received her Ph.D. in 2022, she received both the Outstanding Graduate Student Instructor Award and the Daniel E. Koshland, Jr. Fellowship in the Art of Teaching Writing.
-She has a strong investment in equitable course design and anti-racist pedagogy, which she will continue to cultivate at UM in her role as DISCO Network Curriculum Development Fellow.
+Dr. Zeitlin-Wu has designed and taught a wide range of courses, including "From Prisms to Pantone: Color, Race, and Technology," "TV After TV," "Digital Aesthetics," and “Taste: The Senses on Screen,” a class about food media.
+She has a strong investment in equitable course design and anti-racist pedagogy, which she is continuing to cultivate at UM in her role as DISCO Network Curriculum Development Fellow.